 The hot months are coming so it’s time to break out the James Bond summer shirts to help keep us comfortable when the temperature climbs!
 The good news?
-Print and camp collar shirts have been making a serious comeback lately.
+Print and camp collar shirts have been making a serious comeback lately so if you’re looking for some fashionable tailored dress shirts, print might be the way to go!
 The better news?
 007 has sported more than a few in his films that we can use for inspiration!
 So in this post we’ll be covering as many shirt styles as possible, from Connery’s Revere collars and patterns to Daniel Craig’s Madagascar Shirt from Casino Royale.
 Let’s get started!

 The Connery Bond Revere Collar Solid Shirts

 Until we saw his black Tommy Bahama shirt in the Bond 25 set photos (you can find alternatives for that one in this post), Daniel Craig’s 007 tended to stay away from revere collars (preferring his polos).
 But Connery’s Bond had no trouble rocking multiple versions of this shirt style (and the chest hair to match) throughout his career.
 We already discussed Bond’s short sleeve button front shirts in general in this article about Building a Bond Wardrobe.
 In this post, we’re going to focus on five shirts from Thunderball, and the beige camp shirt worn in You Only Live Twice.
 For more information on the looks you can check out this post and this post from BAMF Style and this article on The Suits of James Bond.

 First, let’s do a quick overview of the type of collar we’re looking for, since it plays a pretty important part in the style of the shirt.

 The main difference between the blue shirt and the others is the lack of a chest pocket.
 So that’s a detail we want to look for.

 Alfani Seersucker Shirt in Admiral Blue: on sale for $41.25